 Home

-10916324_10105974528314244_8911664022508234371_oWhitney Afonso is an Associate Professor at the School of Government at the University of North Carolina at Chapel Hill.
+10916324_10105974528314244_8911664022508234371_oWhitney Afonso is a Professor at the School of Government at the University of North Carolina at Chapel Hill.
 She was recently awarded the Diversity Impact Award for her work on examining Earned Income Tax Credit (EITC) uptake differentials in communities of color and rural communities.

 Whitney teaches within the Carolina MPA program as well as working with local practitioners across the state of North Carolina.
 Her work focuses on state and local tax policy with an emphasis on local sales taxes.
-In that role she co-manages the Death & Taxes blog.
-You can also see a blog entry she wrote for the London School of Economics Public Policy blog and a policy brief for the Mercatus Center at George Mason University.
 Whitney is also an Academic Fellow at the Kenan Institute’s Tax Center.

 Examples of recent work: